TomokiNakamizo/freedom-from-event-effect/README.md

 constant = True/False: Specifies whether the constant or average model is used.
 This option is relevant for gamma and beta-binomial models.<br>

 ## risk_update.ipynb  <br>
-Provides a code to conduct simulations to explore how HR would be estimated in a real-world cohort study under a setting for a gieb set of parameters and study time preriod. <br>
+This notebook provides code to conduct simulations exploring how HR would be estimated in a real-world cohort study under a given set of parameters and study time periods. <br>
+Users can specify settings in the Parameters and Cohort Setting sections. <br>

 ##  Reference: <br>
 Nakamizo T and Misumi M. When Prior Events Predict Future Risk: The Freedom-from-Event Effect and Dynamic Clinical Risk Estimation with Frailty Models. (submitted)  <br>